 There is a really good chance that this post contains affiliate links.
 If you click on one of them, I may receive a small commission at no extra cost for you.
 Please read my disclosure and privacy policies to be fully informed.

-A journey through South America has been in my head forever.
-Since I was a kid I have been daydreaming about these remote places, which for some reason I never managed to see.
+Backpacking South America has been in my head forever.
+Since I was a kid I have been daydreaming about south America trip itinerary roaming around those remote places, by myself and in total freedom.

 I am sure you can relate to that.
 We all have childhood dreams, but when we grow up we get carried away with our daily routine and we are so busy making life actually happen, that we forget about what our dreams were.

-I have been living one of my dreams for a year now, traveling around Mexico in total freedom, doing exactly what I have always wanted, traveling while working from my laptop and being anywhere.
+I have been living one of my dreams for a year now, traveling around Mexico and then down to Guatemala, Ecuador, and Peru, in total freedom, doing exactly what I have always wanted, traveling while working from my laptop and being anywhere.

 Although I am not properly a backpacker and I have written this funny post about it, still, I need to pack wisely and make sure I have everything I need for the different climates.